-Our Control Mage deck list guide features the best deck list for Season 66 of Saviors of Uldum (September 2019).
-Our Control Mage guide also contains Mulligan advice, card combos and strategy tips.
+Our Control Dragon Mage deck list guide features the best deck list for Season 69 of Descent of Dragons (December 2019).
+Our Control Dragon Mage guide also contains Mulligan advice, card combos and strategy tips.

 Control Mage is a Hearthstone deck that has played an important part in the meta all the way back to the very earliest days of the game's beta period.
 Over the years, though, the list has lost a whole lot of its strongest cards.
-With the release of Saviors of Uldum, however, we’ve seen Control Mage surge up the power rankings once again.
-Important control tools like Tortollan Pilgrim and Puzzle Box of Yogg-Saron have been added, as well as some survivability with the likes of Bone Wraith.
+With the release of Descent of Dragons, we've not seen a great deal of success for Control Mage, but it has been given a rather enticing Dragon package, such is the expansion's theme.

 Even though it looks very different compared to its original incarnation, the way it’s played is still very much the same as it has always been.
 It’s a fiddly deck if you haven’t played anything similar before, but it can be very rewarding once you’ve acclimatised to the levels of patience required to pilot this deck effectively.
 You need a little bit of nerve to ride things into the long game as well, where your strengths lie in abundance.